5 Questions to Ask When Evaluating IT Managed Services Providers

 Be wary if the provider positions every possible need as a managed services offering.
 Some solutions have a high degree of varying costs and are hard to offer under the MSP model.
 That said, there are numerous solutions that are ideal as managed services.
 Just remember, the managed IT services should solve pressing, succinct business needs, leverage vetted technology, and have predictable costs.

-5. Can the MSP clearly explain what you will be getting under each program?
+5. Can the MSP clearly explain each program's offerings?

 There should be no hidden costs.
 The proposal should include fixed IT spending as well as approved and accounted for variable IT spending.
 The provider should make it easy for you to understand what you are getting for your investment.
 As a business owner, you have to pick the MSP partner who can meet your business need, be proactive, and respond quickly to shifting IT needs.
 It’s definitely worth the effort to learn about their history, in-house capabilities and get a clear explanation of the services you will receive for the amount you are paying.
 Want to learn more about our business IT consulting solutions?
 Request a phone consultation below.